LittleWing85/Wildtiertante/TROUBLESHOOTING.md

 ```

 Similar considerations apply if you mistype some fields in the sent data, but you would get meaningful messages in the server terminal.

-### How should we read the terminal errors?

-Since VSCode warnings are appearing in the file itself, you know already where to fix things.

-For the terminal messages we make a distinction:

-- messages in the **server terminal** relate to server files (express app, db functions);
-- messages in the **webpack terminal** relate to frontend files (react components in this case).

-Both static and runtime errors will appear in the terminals.

-Console.log statements on the other hand:

-- server files -> server tab;
-- frontend files -> browser console!

 ## TL;DR - Full-Stack debugging cheatsheet